awslabs/kubeflow-manifests/distributions/aws/examples/rds-s3/README.md

           minioServiceHost=s3.amazonaws.com
           minioServiceRegion=us-west-2
           ```
-    1. Configure `apps/pipeline/upstream/env/aws/secret.env` file with your RDS database username and password that were configured when following the steps in Create RDS Instance.
+    1. Configure an AWS secret with your RDS database username and password that were configured when following the steps in Create RDS Instance.
-        - For example, if your username is `admin` and your password is `Kubefl0w` then your `secret.env` file should look like:
+        - For example, if your username is `admin` and your password is `Kubefl0w` then your secret should look like:
         - **Note:** These are the default values for database credentials in cloudformation template for creating the RDS instance, change these according to the values you used
         - ```
-          username=admin
-          password=Kubefl0w
+          aws secretsmanager create-secret --name rds-secret --secret-string '{"username":"admin","password":"Kubefl0w"}'  --region $CLUSTER_REGION
           ```
-    1. Configure `apps/pipeline/upstream/env/aws/minio-artifact-secret-patch.env` file with your AWS credentials.
+    1. Configure an AWS secret with your AWS credentials.
 These need to be long term credentials from an IAM user and not temporary.
         - Find more details about configuring/getting your AWS credentials here: https://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html
         - ```
-          accesskey=AXXXXXXXXXXXXXXXXXX6
-          secretkey=eXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXq
+          aws secretsmanager create-secret --name s3-secret --secret-string '{"accesskey":"AXXXXXXXXXXXXXXXXXX6","secretkey":"eXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXq"}'  --region $CLUSTER_REGION
           ```

 ### 3. Configure Katib